codingvc/codingvc/_posts/2015-03-17-an-open-letter-to-demo-day-startups.markdown

 The point is: high seed valuations aren't just bad for VCs, they're also dangerous for founders <a href="#note1">[1]</a>.
 Be careful.

 (Note: SaaS startups often have 60-80% margins.
 If your company does something else and has half the margins, then you'd need approximately twice the run rate for the same valuation as a SaaS company.
-This is not a rule, just a heuristic.)
+This isn't a rule, just a heuristic.)

 ### Mistake #3: Raising too little money at too high of a valuation
 Even worse than pushing for a high valuation is pushing for a high valuation and only raising a little bit of money.
 Perhaps you were only planning to raise $800k, and your valuation got pushed up to $12m.
 So you decide to raise $800k at a $12m pre.
 Only 6.25% dilution -- awesome, right?
 Wrong.
 Now not only would you have to get into Series A territory to raise more money, but you also have very little capital to do that.
 If you're going to raise at $12m, at least take $2m-$3m from investors so that you have a long time to make substantial progress. <a href="#note2">[2]</a>